 6.2 Only authorised employees have access to data which is not in the public domain.
 Appropriate controls are in place for accessing this data.

-6.3 All authorised employees with access to data are provided with data protection and security training, and are required to act in accordance with UK data protection legislation, which includes GDPR.
+6.3 All authorised employees with access to data are provided with data protection and security training, and are required to act in accordance with data protection legislation, which includes the UK GDPR, the GDPR and the Data Protection Act 2018.
 Employees are prohibited from any unauthorised use or disclosure of your data to a third party.